codecrafters-io/build-your-own-redis/solutions/haskell/06-set_get/explanation.md

     _ <- atomically $ modifyTVar db $ insert key val
     return "OK"  -- see the section 3 for an improvement
 ```

-In section 3 we discuss a small improvement to avoid using hard-coded constants within functions.

 ## 2.2. get
 The parsing of `get` happens in the same way as all other functions.